surajbhan-3/Finance-tracking-assingment/README.md

 - **Transaction Routes**
   - `POST /api/transactions/new_transaction`
-    - Creates a new transaction.
+    - Creates a new transaction with feature of currency conversion.
   - `GET /api/transactions/get_transaction`
     - Retrieves all transactions data.